calebgregory/fp101x/wk4/notes.md

 ```
 (++ ys) = foldr (:) ys -- replace each (:) by (:) and [] by ys
 ```
-now if we write this in pointfree style,

 ### why is foldr useful?
 - some recursive functions on lists, such as `sum` are _simpler_ to